Location: South Holland

 • Complies with ProRail SPC000173-3.

-RET, provider of public transport in the Rotterdam region - The Hague argued in 2016 for the use of olivine stones in public transport.
-They found a good partner in contractor ETS Spoor, who installed a total of 16,000 tons of
+RET, provider of public transport in the Rotterdam - The Hague region, argued in 2016 for the use of olivine stones in public transport.
+They found a good partner in contractor ETS Spoor, who installed a total of 16,000 tons of greenSand Olivine on the inspection path.

-It would be great for travelers to have CO₂ permanently cleared while they are on the train and transported comfortably to their destination.
+It would be great for travelers to have CO₂ permanently cleaned up while they are on the train and comfortably taken to their destination. greenSand offers a solution to mitigate the effects of climate change.

 To continue and improve the economic system, it is necessary to limit the impact of infrastructure and public transport systems due to the enormous risk of CO₂ emissions.
-Consider how easy it is to remove CO₂ by porphyry or other materials with the CO₂-removing
+Think how easy it is to remove CO₂ by replacing porphyry or other materials with the CO₂ removing greenSand Olivine?